This is Dr. Zak, and today I want to spend some time expanding our understanding of the term, subluxation, that I introduced in my last blog post.

-Like a sprained ankle, spinal misalignments can lead to swelling, pain, tenderness and reduced movement.
-The inflammatory process caused by spinal subluxations is the main reason that pain may be present when your spine is injured, and often inflammation is the cause of severe and acute pain flare-ups.
+Like a sprained ankle, a spinal misalignments, can lead to swelling, pain, tenderness and reduced movement.
+The inflammatory process caused by spinal subluxations is the main reason that pain may be present when your spine is injured, and often inflammation is the cause of severe and acute pain flare ups.

 A Brain Problem

-Probably the most profound way that subluxations damage your health is through the negative effects that adverse spinal alignment and movement has on the health of your brain.
+Probably the most profound way that subluxations damage your health, is through the negative affect that adverse spinal alignment and movement has on the health of your brain.

-This is such an important point, I wrote an entire blog post on this critical topic.
+This is such an important point, I wrote a entire blog post on this critical topic.
 Have a look at it.